Louisiana State Police welcome new K9 trooper ''Maggie''

 BATON ROUGE - State police are welcoming a new member to their family: a two-year-old Labrador Retriever named Maggie.

-Maggie will be working directly with Trooper Tommy Bellue in the Louisiana State Police "Special Victims Unit," where he serves as a canine handler.
+K9 Maggie will be working directly with Trooper Tommy Bellue in the Louisiana State Police "Special Victims Unit," where he serves as a canine handler.

 Born in New York, Maggie is trained to detect a chemical found in electronic storage devices.
 This can play a pertinent role in assisting with counter terrorism, child pornography, organized crime, and other related investigations.